-The Git to Rally connector uses code that searches the Git system for recent commits.
+Rally's Git Connector searches the Git system for recent commits (put there by a 'git push' command).
 It extracts information from the commit messages, and posts changeset and change information to a Rally SCMRepository according to specifications in a configuration file.
 The connector must be installed on only one computer for your company.

 You can include Formatted IDs (example: US42) in commit messages.
 The connector processes all commits for configured repositories and pushes information about those commits into changeset and change objects in Rally.
 If a valid Formatted ID is found in a commit message, the changeset created by the connector is associated with that defect, story, or task in Rally.